-"(g) TEST PLAN.-At least 270 days before a test may be conducted under this section, the Administrator
+'(g) TEST PLAN.-At least 270 days before a test may be conducted under this section, the Administrator shall-

-"(1) provide a detailed test plan, including lists of any regulations that are to be waived, and any written determination under subsection (h)(1)(B) to the Committee on Government Operations [now Committee on Government Reform and Oversight] of the House of Representatives and the Committee on Governmental Affairs of the Senate;
+"(1) provide a detailed test plan, including lists of any regulations that are to be waived, and any written determination under subsection (h)(1)(B) to the Committee on Government Operations [now Committee on Government Reform] of the House of Representatives and the Committee on Governmental Affairs of the Senate;

-"(2) provide a copy of the plan to the appropriate authorization and appropriations committees of the House of Representatives and the Senate; and
+(2) provide a copy of the plan to the appropriate authorization and appropriations committees of the House of Representatives and the Senate; and

-"(3) publish the plan in the Federal Register and provide an opportunity for public comment.
+'(3) publish the plan in the Federal Register and provide an opportunity for public comment.

-"(h) Waiver of Procurement Regulations.-(1) For purposes of a test conducted under subsection (a), the Administrator may waive lation that is not required by statute; and
+(h) Waiver of Procurement Regulations.-(1) For purposes of a test conducted under subsection (a), the Administrator may waivelation that is not required by statute; and "(B) any provision of the Federal Acquisition Regulation that is required by a provision of law described in paragraph (2), the waiver of which the Administrator determines in writing to be necessary to conduct any test of any of the procedures described in subsection (e).

-(A) any provision of the Federal Acquisition Regu-
+'(A) any provision of the Federal Acquisition Regu-